Akira Kurosawa: Box-office success (1961–1964)

 Following the success of Yojimbo, Kurosawa found himself under pressure from Toho to create a sequel.
 Kurosawa turned to a script he had written before Yojimbo, reworking it to include the hero of his previous film.
-Sanjuro was the first of three Kurosawa films to be adapted from the work of the writer Shūgorō Yamamoto (the others would be Red Beard and Dodeskaden).
+Sanjuro was the first of three Kurosawa films adapted from the work of the writer Shūgorō Yamamoto, the others being Red Beard and Dodeskaden.
 It is lighter in tone and closer to a conventional period film than Yojimbo, though its story of a power struggle within a samurai clan is portrayed with strongly comic undertones.
 The film opened on January 1, 1962, quickly surpassing Yojimbos box office success and garnering positive reviews.

 Kurosawa had meanwhile instructed Toho to purchase the film rights to King's Ransom, a novel about a kidnapping written by American author and screenwriter Evan Hunter, under his pseudonym of Ed McBain, as one of his 87th Precinct series of crime books.
 The director intended to create a work condemning kidnapping, which he considered one of the very worst crimes.
-The suspense film, titled High and Low, was shot during the latter half of 1962 and released in March 1963.
-It broke Kurosawa's box office record (the third film in a row to do so), became the highest grossing Japanese film of the year and won glowing reviews.
-However, his triumph was somewhat tarnished when, ironically, the film was blamed for a wave of kidnappings which occurred in Japan about this time (he himself received kidnapping threats directed at his young daughter, Kazuko).
+The suspense film, titled High and Low, was shot in the latter half of 1962 and released in March 1963.
+It broke Kurosawa's box office record (the third film in a row to do so), became the highest-grossing Japanese film of the year, and won glowing reviews.
+His triumph was somewhat tarnished when the film was blamed for a wave of kidnappings which occurred in Japan about this time.
+He himself received kidnapping threats directed at his young daughter, Kazuko.
 High and Low is considered by many commentators to be among the director's strongest works.